octobercms/docs/user-guide/quickstart/introduction/welcome.md

 - **Custom content types.** Use blueprints to define blog posts, team members, product listings, or anything else in simple YAML files.
 October CMS generates the backend forms, database, and admin navigation for you.
 - **Ready-made admin interfaces.** Lists, forms, dashboards, import/export, and relation management are all built in.
 Define them in configuration and skip the boilerplate.
 - **A built-in AJAX framework.** Build interactive pages using HTML attributes alone, no JavaScript required.
 Add a single meta tag and your site gets SPA-like page transitions out of the box.
-- **Full control over your markup.** Your HTML, CSS, and JavaScript are yours.
-No mystery markup or locked-down templates.
-Your site looks exactly the way you design it.
+- **Total frontend freedom.** October CMS ships with vanilla JS and CSS, but never forces that choice on you.
+Use Tailwind, Bootstrap, React, Vue, Astro, or go fully headless.
+No mystery markup, no locked-down templates.
+It is your canvas.
 - **Multisite from the ground up.** Run multiple sites and languages from a single installation with per-site themes, plugins, and permissions.
 - **An escape hatch when you need it.** Blueprints and custom plugins share the same architecture, so when you need more control, you can switch to the familiar MVC pattern without starting over.
 - **A plugin ecosystem** for when you need something extra (contact forms, SEO tools, e-commerce) without bloating your project from day one.